-In this program, you take your love of wood and turn it into a marketable skill.
-You learn entry-level skills, shop safety and fine joinery of the trade: from identifying and selecting wood stock to reading drawings and operating woodworking machines.
+In this program, you learn entry-level skills, shop safety and fine joinery of the trade: from identifying and selecting wood stock to reading drawings and operating woodworking machines.

-You receive instruction and hands-on practise in the basic arts of cabinetry, including shaping and cutting wood, assembling components, installing fasteners and hardware and working on the preparation of articles for finishing, including the application of different types of decorative and protective finishes.
+You receive instruction and hands-on practise in the basic arts of cabinetry, including shaping and cutting wood, assembling components, installing fasteners and hardware and preparing decorative and protective finishes.

 - Field experience (work placement) is a mandatory credit course completed at the end of your program.
 It provides you with the opportunity to apply your knowledge and skills outside of the classroom.

 - Opportunities are typically unpaid and last approximately 5 weeks.

 - Transportation, accommodations and other costs related to work placements are your responsibility.

 - For more information visit Work Experience Opportunities

 - You learn from faculty who bring hands-on experience in cabinetmaking industry to the classroom.
 They also serve as your career mentor.

 - This program places a high importance on providing you with skills and knowledge to work safely in industry.
 You participate in a number of introductory safety awareness courses to prepare for employment.

 - Many employers in this industry require a current, official Criminal Record check as part of the hiring process.
 A conviction on your criminal record may impact your ability to secure employment.